-Equipment for meal and snack time
+Equipment for snack time

-- " High chairs used during meal and snack times conform to safety standards. - " Equipment used during meal and snack times meets the following requirements: - Equipment is used according to manufacturers' instructions, and is appropriate to the age and stage of development of the child.
+- " High chairs used during snack time conform to safety standards. - " Equipment used during snack time meets the following requirements: - Equipment is used according to manufacturers' instructions, and is appropriate to the age and stage of development of the child. - The service provides furniture and utensils that are age appropriate and developmentally suitable to encourage children to be involved in and enjoy snack times.